plone/training/mastering-plone/add-ons.rst

 Summary
 -------

-We are now able to customize and extend many parts of our website.
-We can even install extensions that add new functionality.
+You are now able to customize and extend many parts of our website.
+You can even install extensions that add new functionality.

 But: